MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/install-microsoft-dynamics-gp-on-the-first-computer.md

 | ![component icon](media/installed-component.png "Component icon") Run all from My computer | Will install the feature and all of its sub–features.                                                                    |
 | ![component icon](media/not-installed-component.png "Component icon") Not available            | Will not install the selected feature or sub–features.                                                                   |

-9. Specify the folder where you want the [!INCLUDE[prodshort](../includes/prodshort.md)] files installed.
+9. Specify the folder where you want the Dynamics GP files installed.
 The default folder is C:\\Program Files\\Microsoft Dynamics\\GP 2018.
 To select a different folder, click Browse.

     After you have specified the installation folder, click Next.